Wind farm Elster Repowering

 Support for nature conservation projects

 We want to do something good for nature in many ways, not just by producing clean electricity.
-The Jessen meadow orchard on the Himmelsberg hill was inaugurated back in 1999, but there was not much left of the original tree population.
-That’s why we decided to fund the planting of 36 fruit trees – including various varieties of apple, pear and plum.
+The Jessen meadow orchard on the Himmelsberg hill was inaugurated back in 1999, but there was not much

 Good to know:

-• Shutting down for birds of prey
+• Turbine shutdown during agricultural activity – protection for birds of prey

-• Conversion of windbreaks
+• Conversion of windbreak hedges

-• Development of sandy dry grassland
+• Development of dry sandy grassland

 Acceptance and participation